Pittsburgh, Cincinnati, Chicago and St. Louis Railroad: History

-Pittsburgh to Columbus (1848–69)
+Pittsburgh to Columbus (1848–1869)

-The Steubenville and Indiana Railroad was chartered February 24, 1848, in Ohio to build west from the Ohio River at Steubenville to the Indiana state line between Willshire and Fort Recovery, via Mt.
-Vernon.
+The Steubenville and Indiana Railroad was chartered February 24, 1848, in Ohio to build west from the Ohio River at Steubenville to the Indiana state line between Willshire and Fort Recovery, via Mount Vernon.
 On March 12, 1849, it was authorized to build a bridge at Steubenville and a branch to Columbus.

+The line began construction in late October 1851.
+Work occurred along the entire length of the line at the same time.

 The first section opened December 22, 1853, from Steubenville west to Unionport.
 On February 2, 1854, an extension from Unionport west to Cadiz Junction opened; the branch to Cadiz opened June 12.
 Further extensions west from Cadiz Junction opened June 22 to Masterville, July 12 to Bowerston, and April 11, 1855, the rest of the way to Newark.
 However, it did not yet connect to any other railroads in Newark.

 On December 25, 1854, the S&I came to an agreement with the Central Ohio Railroad to use its tracks from Newark west to Columbus.
 Some surveying had been done for a separate route via Granville.
 The connection at Newark opened April 16, 1857, and was built with funds provided by the Columbus and Xenia Railroad, which helped provide a through route to Cincinnati from the S&I. In 1864, the S&I outright bought a half interest in the Newark–Columbus track.

 The Pittsburgh and Steubenville Railroad was chartered March 24, 1849, in Pennsylvania to build west from the Monongahela River near Pittsburgh to the Virginia (now West Virginia) state line towards the Steubenville and Indiana Railroad.
 It was authorized to extend across the Monongahela to Pittsburgh on April 21, 1852.
 The Western Transportation Company was incorporated by the Pennsylvania Railroad in Pennsylvania on March 15, 1856, to build and operate the P&S.